JayBrown/nnConv/README.md

 Install using [Homebrew](http://brew.sh) with `brew install terminal-notifier` (or with a similar manager)

 #### Installation method #2
-* move the terminal-notifier zip archive from the DiMaGo disk image to a folder on your main volume
+* move the terminal-notifier zip archive from the disk image to a folder on your main volume
 * unzip the application and move it to a suitable location, e.g. to `/Applications`, `/Applications/Utilities`, or `$HOME/Applications`

 ### Shell script [optional]